CompuTec/computec-docs/docs/processforce/administrator-guide/licensing/license-server/direct-access.md

 ## CompuTec License Server Settings

-You can change Server Name and Port Number in the Server Settings tab.
+The Server Settings tab allows users to modify server configurations such as the Server Name and Port Number.
 You do not have to change the default values:

 ![CT Server Settings](./media/direct-access/CT-License-Server-Settings_1_Server-Settings1.webp)